cwi-swat/rascal-dotnet/README.md

 	simpeler).
   - Start the `IPCServer.exe` automatically from the java side. (and randomize the port)
+  - More error prone on the server side
   - Create some sample projects to test the fact extraction better than just it doesn't crash-testing.
   - Write about 'architecture'.
-  - Refactor the .NET & Java part to be more OO and less 'everything in one file'